Phillip Killicoat, Eva Puzio & Randy Stringer – School of Economics and Centre for International Economic Studies, University of Adelaide

 c) Trees and people are psychologically linked by culture, socialization, and coadaptive history.

 a) Contact with nature in many communities may be limited to local trees and green areas (for noticing natural cycles, seasons, sounds, animals, plants, etc.) Trees are critical in this context.

-b) $1.60 is the willing additional payment per visit for use of a tree covered park compared with a maintained lawn area.
+b) $1.60 is the willing additional payment per visit for the use of a tree-covered park compared with a maintained lawn area.

 a) 7db noise reduction per 100 feet of forest due to trees by reflecting and absorbing sound energy (solid walls decrease sound by 15 db)

 b) Trees provide “white noise,” the noise of the leaves and branches in the wind and associated natural sounds, that masks other man-caused sounds.